Homesteading keeps you busy & there are many seasonal tasks.

 - If snow falls shovel and brush off snow from raised bed covers and greenhouse.

 - Set up mini hoop tunnels within the unheated greenhouse for early Spring transplanting (Eliot Coleman’s tunnel within a tunnel system).

 - If the end of the month is looking favorable transplant early spring crops.

 - Relieve gardening restlessness by reading more gardening books.

 - Keep an eye on indoor transplants and make sure they’re happy.

 - Stare in wonder at the new seedlings and have gratitude for being able to grow food.

-- Sow cool season crops direct seed outside: carrots, parsnips, lettuce, arugula, radishes, green onions, spinach and orach, beets, turnips, swiss chard, mustard greens and bok choi.
+- Sow cool season crops direct sow outside: grow carrots, parsnips, lettuce, arugula, radishes, green onions, spinach and orach, beets, turnips, swiss chard, mustard greens, and bok choi.

 - Transplant kale, swiss chard, collards, broccoli, cilantro.
 Plant early and main-crop potatoes.

 - Look after baby chicks, adjust the old flock with the new.